DataDog/hiring-engineers/answers.md

 I utilized PostgreSQL for this portion of the exercise and started the database integration process by creating a dummy Datadog database.
 This was followed by the creation of the datadog user.

 Note that in the user creation screenshot below, the 1234 password for the user is for show only.
 In a live Production environment, 1234 would be the last password you'd want to use.
-Highly unsecure.
-0/10--would not recommend.
+It's highly unsecure and a 0/10--would not recommend.

 <p align="center">
         <img width="800" src="https://raw.githubusercontent.com/ehuang930/datadog_screenshots/master/datadog_sql_user_creation.PNG">